Kettlebell swings and rowing machines belong to the same family. (They are both hip-hinge movements.)

 For example, you can go all-out for 10-seconds and rest for a 50-seconds.
-Rest time can be either you just row at minimum pace, or if you went hard enough, you may even completely pause and wait until you ready to do it again.
+Rest time can be either you just row at a minimum pace, or if you went hard enough, you may even completely pause and wait until you are ready to do it again.

-- Fartlek Training.
+- Fartlek training

 This is a combination of all of the above.
 Here you pick up the pace at random intervals.
 For example.
-You go hard for the 10-seconds, then you rest for 50-seconds, then you do slow tempo for another 3-4 minutes.
+You go hard for the 10-seconds, then you rest for 50-seconds, then you do a slow tempo for another 3-4 minutes.

 There are no set rules, you just change the intensity as you row.
 Fartlek training keeps the workout less monotonous.

 Here I will share with you my professional story.
 One of my clients, Amanda, who was having a torn meniscus due to her knee injury, worked with me for a couple of years.

-Obviously, she wasn’t able to run.
-So we used an ergometer as the cardio equipment.
-This way, she was able not only to train her upper body but also the lower body, without having knee pain.
+- We used an ergometer as the cardio equipment.
+This way, she was able not only to train her upper body but also her lower body, without having knee pain.

 Kettlebell training is becoming more and more popular.
-They have been around since the 18th century, but only recently they started to receive some attention from scientists.
+They have been around since the 18th century, but only recently have they started to receive some attention from scientists.

 That’s why most of the data is based on practical knowledge, anecdotal reports, and common sense, rather than on scientific evidence.

 Despite being classified as a “weight”, research shows that kettlebell swings can be one of the most powerful ways to improve your cardiorespiratory fitness.

 It requires constant ballistic force to perform the swing, under the heavy load from the moment you pick up the weight to the finish.

-Remember that those studies compare only the cardiorespiratory benefits.
+(Remember that those studies compare only the cardiorespiratory benefits.)

 So on the surface, it may look like kettlebell swings and treadmill walking give the same results.
 But obviously, during the swing, we have greater muscle activation.